-In March 2021, H-GAC launched the first issue of the Trash Free Texas Monthly News and Updates.
+In March 2021, H-GAC launched the first issue of the Trash Free Texas Quarterly News and Updates.

 This monthly newsletter will offer more information about Trash Free Texas, an initiative by the Houston-Galveston Area Council and partners aimed at reducing or eliminating litter along area waterways.
 The newsletter will also feature litter reduction efforts from our partners across the region.

 Join our mailing list if you are interested in receiving this monthly update or sharing news about your litter reduction activities.

 Date and Time

 Thursday, February 23

 At this webinar, participants will explore how two resources, the Trash Free Texas Adopt-A-Spot Map and the Texas Litter Database, can assist communities and organizations in building or enhancing volunteer litter cleanup programs.